 If you are considering divorce, the question of alimony has likely entered your mind.
 Because so many families bring in two separate incomes, who owes money to whom, and whether or not alimony is even necessary, can become a little confusing.

-In the state of South Carolina, spousal support refers to the monetary support given from one party to the other prior to the signing of the divorce decree.
+In the state of South Carolina, spousal support refers to the monetary support given from one party to the other before the signing of the divorce decree.

 There is no “legal separation” in this state.
-Rather, when the divorce is filed, the attorney will request a temporary orders hearing.
+Rather, when the divorce is filed, the attorney will request a temporary order hearing.
 This is the time when any spousal or child support will be solicited.
-The intention is that, while the two parties await the final divorce hearing, neither are facing financial hardship.
+The intention is that, while the two parties await the final divorce hearing, neither is facing financial hardship.

 Alimony is what occurs after the date of the divorce.
-Because alimony is no longer a taxable event, it is simply a change in title.
+Because alimony is no longer a taxable event, it is simply a title change.

 The reasoning behind alimony in general is to sustain the same standard of living following a divorce.
 Sometimes, due to arrangements made during a marriage, one party may be at a severe disadvantage financially when couples decide to be apart.
 Alimony attempts to make living situations fair for both parties.